Minimum Education Requirements

 |

-Prince George’s Community College | Early Childhood Education A.A.S. |
+Prince George’s Community College | Associate in Applied Science (A.A.S.) in Early Childhood Education |

-NOVA Community College-Alexandria Campus | Associate in Applied Science Degree in Early Childhood Development | |
+NOVA Community College-Alexandria Campus | Associate of Applied Sciences (A.A.S.) in Early Childhood Education | |

 Rasmussen University |